Therapists Muswell Health

 Lucy Nicholson is a chartered clinical psychologist (DClinPsy) and qualified in 2011.
 Following qualification she worked in an NHS setting for 8 years.
 She worked in the Increasing Access to Psychological Therapies (IAPT) service for 3 years before moving into a hospital setting and focusing more on Women’s Health, including fertility distress, psychological support with gynaecological issues, and perinatal concerns including support thinking about parenting, birth planning, post-natal depression and birth trauma.
 Lucy works primarily in a Compassion-Focused Therapy approach but is also happy to work within a cognitive-behavioural framework (CBT).
 She will discuss suitable approaches with you and work together to tailor a plan to individuals’ needs.
 Lucy is a member of the British Psychological Society and is accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
 Lucy is available weekdays during school hours.

 Mark White.
-Mark is a psychotherapist (Cert, MA, MBACP) with experience of working with a range of issues including anxiety, depression, addiction, bereavement and infertility.
-He is a South Londoner living in North London, has a young family and two cats.
-Work with Mark can be long term, short term or open ended, exploring whatever you bring, whatever you are going through, person to person in a sensitive and private setting.
+Mark is a fully qualified and experienced psychotherapist (AdDip, MA, UKCP accredited, BACP registered) with experience of working with a range of issues including anxiety, depression, addiction, bereavement and infertility.
+Work with Mark can be long term, short term or open ended, exploring whatever you are going through, in a sensitive and private setting.
+Mark’s research dissertation was on the benefit of humour in therapy.
+While therapy can be no laughing matter, sensitive, appropriate and playful humour may also be beneficial to therapeutic work.
 Mark’s past experience includes working at Mind in Camden, CASA Islington Alcohol Addiction Service and the Camden City Islington & Westminster Bereavement Service (CCIWBS) as well as working as a facilitator for the Donor Conception Network (DCN), a charity that supports families, couples and individuals with the challenges of infertility and donor conception.
-Mark is available on Thursdays.
+Mark is available on Thursdays and some evenings.

 Nicola Hughes.
 Nikki is the life coach and happiness workshop facilitator at Muswell Health.
 She has an MSc in Applied Positive Psychology and Coaching Psychology, has published research on happiness and wellbeing and is a speaker on the subject of happiness in relation to digital technology.
 Nikki enjoys coaching clients in both professional and personal contexts, to help them achieve greater happiness and success.
 She offers a space of unconditional positive regard, dedicated attention and collaborative enthusiasm in which clients can explore their ambitions and advance towards them.
 Whatever the subject matter (career, relationships, health etc.) Nikki will work with clients to help them clarify their wants, identify issues and help them more forward.
 Nikki is available in the evenings and on weekends.